Networks top-level element

 ipam

-ipam specifies custom a IPAM configuration.
+ipam specifies a custom IPAM configuration.
 This is an object with several properties, each of which is optional:

 • driver: Custom IPAM driver, instead of the default.